The Sanctuary Bookshop Diary.

 The splintered nature of its condition suggests an accident, with the central clock perhaps signifying a memorial to it’s pilot but mere conjecture without any more info".

+The story continues to amaze as it unfolds.
 Richard Andrews, our air historian contributer, writes in as follows (April 18th)....

 "The image above right illustrates the fate of most WW1 propellers.
 German machines were destroyed in France and Germany by order of the Versailles Treaty (Article 198) and here in the UK stockpiled propellers were sold off for a penny a piece for firewood, hence: (a) scarcity, and (b) the numbers of central boss (hard to saw up) mantle clocks and coat racks etc that were made as reminders of lost relatives or friends.
+Some such items were sold to raise funds for care and respite homes for veterans.
+The propeller blade obviously would have taken pride of place in the home of the poor lad's parents".

 In an update of June 17th, Richard Andrews offers the image below as showing a Garuda propeller of exactly the same type.
+Thank You Richard.

 A Note to the Reader